drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/02-jekyll-model/01-layouts-and-includes.md

 The trade-off between the two is about direction of flow.
 A layout receives its child's rendered output and decides where to put it.
 An include receives parameters from its parent and renders inline.
 If the same chrome wraps many pages, that's a layout.
 If the same widget appears at a known spot inside many layouts or pages, that's an include.
 Mixing them up - for example, trying to "wrap" a page with an include - leads to brittle markup where you forget to render `content` or repeat the doctype five times.

 Variables in an include are *scoped* but not isolated.
 An include can read every site-level and page-level variable (`site.title`, `page.title`, etc.) just like its caller can.
 Parameters you pass via `{% raw %}{% include foo.html label="Read more" %}{% endraw %}` are available inside the include as `include.label`.
 That `include.` prefix is the only sandbox; it stops your include's local names from leaking back to the caller and vice versa.
-This is a small but important detail when you start parameterising includes.
+This is a small but important detail when you start parameterizing includes.

 The pragmatic rule of thumb: layouts handle the page skeleton (doctype, `<head>`, header, footer, the slot for `content`), and includes handle reusable fragments.
 Resist the urge to make everything an include - three layers of indirection for a five-line snippet hurts more than it helps.